-If the trading vehicle is stocks, the margin requirement is entered as a percentage of the purchase price of the trade.
+The margin is entered according to whether the trading vehicle is futures or stocks/forex.
+If the trading vehicle is futures, the margin is specified as the initial margin requirement per contract; e.g., \$6000 per contract for the E-mini S&P 500 futures.
+If the trading vehicle is stocks/forex, the margin requirement is entered as a percentage of the purchase price of the trade.
 For example, if the margin is 50%, the equity in the trading account would need to be at least 50% of the purchase price of the trade.
 To purchase 100 shares of a \$25 stock would require \$1250.
 A "margin account" in the U.S. generally allows no less than 50% margin.

-Margin is related to leverage.
+For the stocks/forex vehicle, margin is related to leverage.
 The lower the margin requirement, the higher the leverage.
 The relationship is as follows: Leverage = 100/margin.
 For example, a margin of 50% implies leverage of two, or 2:1 ("two to one").
 Margin of 25% would be leverage of 4:1.
+The leverage is listed to the right of the percentage margin.